 M.S., Science & Technology Studies (2002), Rensselaer Polytechnic Institute

 B.A., Psychology-Based Human Relations and French (1998), Connecticut College

-Jill Fisher, Ph.D., is Assistant Professor of Social Medicine at UNC-Chapel Hill.
+Jill A. Fisher, Ph.D., is Associate Professor of Social Medicine at UNC-Chapel Hill.
 Dr. Fisher is a social scientist with a Ph.D. in Science and Technology Studies from Rensselaer Polytechnic Institute and expertise in medical sociology.
 Her research interests include social studies of the pharmaceutical industry, clinical trials, political economy, healthcare and social inequalities, and research ethics.

 Office: 333E MacNider